SteveJustin1963/tec-PRINT-PLOTTER/README.md

 ### Iterate

 Unfortainly in 2022 its in extremely unlikely one can buy a VT200 pen/Plotter.
 So we can either seek a near current pen plotter that takes 8 bit input or we make our own x y plotter, which will need an interpreter and motor control routines.
 It is possible we could just use a raw dc drive or stepper drive xy plotter, or even use a scientific plotter that take direct analog voltages.
-We will explore these possibilities. tba. maybe do something like https://www.benjaminpoilve.com/projects/plotter-story.html#
+We will explore these possibilities. tba. maybe do something like in ref.